We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

-The trekking day begins early at around 6.30AM in the morning with a cup of wake up tea.
-Before breakfast, pack your duffel bag which is carried by porters by keeping some essential things in your daypack.
-After breakfast, we are usually starting the good morning walk.
-After 3-4 hrs walking, we stop for lunch.
-Allowing about 1 - 2 hours for lunch break then we continue the walk to the destination where we stay overnight.
 We reach the teahouse/camp by afternoon, as the afternoon walk is generally shorter than the morning.
 Check in the room and having afternoon tea, side trips or other activities are generally organized.
-You can spend the afternoon as you wish then meet for the dinner around 7PM and sleep.
+You can spend the afternoon as you wish then meet for dinner around 7 PM and sleep.

 Geography of Nepal

-Nepal covers the land area of 147,181 sqkm, stretching 800km from east to west and 90 to 230km from north to south.
+Nepal covers the land area of 147,181 sqkm, stretching 800 km from east to west and 90 to 230 km from north to south.
 Nepal is land-locked between China (including the Chinese autonomous region of Tibet) and India.
 Nepal has three geographic regions; the mountainous Himalayan belt (including 8 of the 14 highest mountain peaks in the world), the hill region and the plains region.
-Nepal contains the greatest altitude variation on earth, from the lowland Terai, at almost sea-level to Mount Everest at 8848 metres.
-Nepal is divided into five development regions and seventy-five districts.
-Where as high Himalayas occupy 16% of the total land area of Nepal with elevation ranging from 4,000m to above 8,848m.
-This region accommodates the eight of the highest peaks in the world; Mt.
-Everest (8848m), Kanchanjunga (8586m), Lhotse (8516m), Cho Oyu (8201m), Dhaulagiri (8167m), Mt.
-Makalu (8463m), Manaslu (8163m) and Annapurna I (8091m).

 Currency in Nepal

 Nepali Rupee notes come in Rupees 5, 10, 20, 50, 100, 500, 1000 denominations.
 Coins come in Rs.
 1, 2 and 5 denominations.
 Foreign currencies must be exchanged only through banks or authorized money exchangers.
-Banks are usually open from 09.30 am to 3.00 pm Sundays through Thursdays and from 10.00 am to 1.00 pm on Fridays.
+Banks are usually open from 09.30 am to 3:00 pm Sundays through Thursdays and from 10.00 am to 1:00 pm on Fridays.
 Saturdays are closed.

-All major cards are accepted for tourist services.
+Credit Cards: All major cards are accepted for tourist services.
 There is usually a 4% mark-up on top of the price.

 Clothing in Nepal

 From April to the end of September, it is warm in Kathmandu.
-In Nepal clothing for travelling purpose should be comfortable and light weight.
+In Nepal clothing for traveling purpose should be comfortable and lightweight.
 You can also wear longer shorts provided that it is weather-friendly.
 In the months of October to the end of March, days are usually warm and evenings are cool.
-Put on your summer clothes during the day time but in the evening and night it is advisable to carry a light jacket.
-Winter season starts from December to February.
-One must be equipped with sufficient winter wears like down jackets, sweaters, trousers etc to stay protected from the cold.
-In accordance to Nepali weather you can have your clothes well-packed in your luggage or you can also purchase clothes of your choice and needs from the clothing stores in Kathmandu.

 Those in good health should have no difficulty traveling to Nepal.
-But people with health conditions including asthma, diabetes, high blood pressure, epilepsy and cardiac problems should seek a doctor’s approval before planning a trip to Nepal.
+But people with health conditions including asthma, diabetes, high blood pressure, epilepsy, and cardiac problems should seek a doctor’s approval before planning a trip to Nepal.

-Trekking and Climbing in Nepal involves high altitude and can be strenuous.Simple headache, fever, loss of appetite or stomach disorders can happen before the acclimatization.
+Trekking and Climbing in Nepal involve high altitude and can be strenuous.
+A simple headache, fever, loss of appetite or stomach disorders can happen before the acclimatization.
 Altitude sickness, if not treated when symptoms first appear, can lead to death.
 Often known as AMS or Acute Mountain Sickness, it can ruin a Treks and Climbings and should be treated very seriously.
-The Himalayan Mountains begin where other mountain ranges end.
-As altitude increases, specially above 3,000 metres, the air becomes thinner, creating certain difficulties for the human body.
-Youth, strength and fitness make no difference here.
-The only prevention is to give ones body time to adjust to high altitude.
-Those who go too high too fast are liable to be victims of Acute Mountain Sickness.
-To minimize its threat, we recommend following these advice:

 People and Religions of Nepal

 Nepalese people are mainly divided into two distinct groups, the Indo-Aryans and the Mangoloids.
 Since 2008AD, Nepal has been declared a secular country.
 The Hindu Temples and Buddhist Shrines are scattered all over the Kingdom.
-Nepal is the birthplace of Lord Buddha, Herald of Peace, The Light of Asia.
-Hindus, Buddhists, Muslims and Christians live together in harmony.
-And other nature worshippers, too, exist here.
-Ethnic diversity and custom of Nepal make Nepal the most fascinating tourist destination in the world.
-Official statistics indicates that Nepali population of around 35 millions includes more than 90 ethnic groups speaking 100 different languages and dialects.

 History of Nepal